-A very short day that could be considered a rest day on this long journey, or as another opportunity to tackle an awesome Alta Via 2 extension!
+A very short day that could be considered a rest day on this long journey, or an opportunity to tackle an awesome Alta Via 2 extension.
 As mentioned previously, If you don’t plan on hiking the extensions, simply connect day 8 with 9.

-Alta Via 2 from rifugio Rosetta now progresses southward on path no. 702 tantalizingly losing elevation via a series of switchbacks on the western slopes of Crodi di Roda.
+Alta Via 2 from Rifugio Rosetta now progresses southward on path no. 702 losing elevation via a series of switchbacks on the western slopes of Crodi di Roda.
 When the path forks, you’ll leave Path 702 and retain your elevation on Path 715.

 Once you reach a very photogenic grassy plateau (pictured above) it means you’re very close to the cabled section of this hike.
 Though pretty straightforward it certainly requires more attention than a normal hiking path.
 If you’re surefooted and experienced on rocky terrain, putting on your via ferrata equipment isn’t necessary, but it can’t hurt!